EXPERIENCED FAIRFAX DUI LAWYER WILL FIGHT FOR JUSTICE ON YOUR BEHALF

 Finally, if you are convicted for DUI in Virginia, you’ll have to complete VASAP – the Virginia Alcohol Safety Action Program.
 VASAP is normally ten weeks of classes for two hours a week.
 Drivers must complete VASAP before receiving their licenses back from the Virginia DMV.

-WHAT LEGAL DEFENSES CAN BE OFFERED AGAINST A DUI CHARGE?
+WHAT LEGAL DUI DEFENSES CAN BE OFFERED AGAINST A DUI CHARGE?

-In a DUI case, a defense attorney may challenge the legality of the traffic stop that led to the arrest.
-If a defendant’s rights were violated by the police, it’s possible that the charge could be dropped or dismissed.
+In Virginia DUI cases, an experienced trial attorney may challenge the legality of the traffic stop that led to the arrest.
+If a defendant’s rights were violated by the police officers, it’s possible that the charge could be dropped or dismissed.

-A DUI defense attorney might also challenge the results of a breathalyzer test or the credentials of the person who administered the test.
-Obviously, your own DUI defense strategy will depend on the details of the case.
+A Virginia DUI defense lawyer might also challenge the results of a breath test or the credentials of the law enforcement officials who administered the test.
+Obviously, your own Fairfax DUI defense strategy will depend on the details of the case and DUI charges.

-PUT THE RIGHT ATTORNEY TO WORK FOR YOU IN FAIRFAX
+PUT THE RIGHT FAIRFAX DUI ATTORNEY TO WORK FOR YOU

-Fairfax DUI attorney Scott C. Nolan will examine the particulars of your case, explain your legal options, protect your rights, and bring your DUI case to its best possible conclusion.
-For two decades, he has effectively represented clients charged with DUI in Northern Virginia.
+Fairfax, VA DUI attorney Scott C. Nolan, PLLC will examine the particulars of your case and criminal charges, explain your legal options, protect your rights, and bring your DUI case to its best possible conclusion.
+For two decades, he has effectively represented clients charged with DUI in Northern Virginia as a Fairfax DUI lawyer.

-Scott C. Nolan is a member of the National Association of Criminal Defense Lawyers and the National College for DUI Defense.
-He’s received extensive training in DUI/DWI breath and blood testing, forensic toxicology, and the administration of Standardized Field Sobriety Tests.
+The Law Office of Scott C. Nolan, PLLC is a member of the National Association of Criminal Defense Lawyers and the National College for DUI Defense.
+He’s received extensive training in DUI/DWI breath and blood testing

-To learn more or to schedule a consultation with a professional lawyer for driving under the influence, call Scott Nolan or contact us online.
-He’s a trained and experienced Fairfax DUI attorney who has established a reputation for legal excellence, and he will bring your DUI case to its best possible resolution.
+To learn more or to schedule a free consultation with a professional defense lawyer for driving under the influence, call Scott Nolan or contact our law office online.
+He’s a trained and experienced Fairfax DUI attorney who has established a reputation for legal excellence and will bring your DUI charge to its best possible resolution.